camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 	  jwk-set-url: ${keycloak.url.token}/auth/realms/camunda/protocol/openid-connect/certs
 	  required-audience: camunda-rest-api

-In order to get the required audience delivered within the tokens from Keycloak we configure a custom Client Scope named ``camunda-rest-api``:
+To induce keycloak to include the expected audience claim in delivered tokens, we configure a custom Client Scope named ``camunda-rest-api``:
 ![KeycloakClientScope](docs/Keycloak-Client-Scope.PNG)

-We need to add a mapper with type ``Audience`` and custom audience ``camunda-rest-api``
+We need to add a mapper with type ``Audience`` and configure the required audience ``camunda-rest-api``
 ![KeycloakClientScopeMapper](docs/Keycloak-Client-Scope-Mapper.PNG)

-Finally we assign the created Client Scope to the Camunda-Identity-Service:
+Finally we assign the created Client Scope to our existing Camunda-Identity-Service used for authentication:
 ![KeycloakClientScopeAssignment](docs/Keycloak-Client-Scope-Assignment.PNG)

-This ensures, that only user authenticated at the Camunda-Identity-Service are allowed to access Camunda's REST API.
+This ensures, that only users authenticated at the Camunda-Identity-Service are allowed to access Camunda's REST API.
 Fine grained configuration of the authorization rights can be achieved by adding rules to Camunda's Authorization configuration.

-The security configuration classes for the REST Api part can be found in package ``org.camunda.bpm.extension.keycloak.showcase.rest``.
+The security implementation snippets for the REST Api part can be found in package ``org.camunda.bpm.extension.keycloak.showcase.rest``.

 Besides a typical implementation of a ``ResourceServerConfigurerAdapter`` we need a ``KeycloakAuthenticationFilter`` registered at the end of the Spring Security Filter Chain.
-Its job is to pass the authenticated user id and groupIds to Camunda's IdentityService:
+It's job is to pass the authenticated user id and groupIds to Camunda's IdentityService:

 	@Override
 	public void doFilter(ServletRequest request, ServletResponse response, FilterChain chain)